JacobStephens2/game-planning-api/README.md

 This is the back end of the Game Planning App, providing data which can be used for planning game events.

+A front end for this API is at https://gameplanning.site

 ## Endpoints

 base URL: https://api.gameplanning.site